 Seeking to better serve her community, she began volunteering in her church, local school, girl scouts, preschool programs, and homeschoolers group raising dental awareness through education.
 In 2000 she worked with other providers through the Waldo County Dental Project, which was the start of her mission to reach people without access to regular dental care.
 In 2003, with the help from a generous contributor, she founded what is now Saving Smile of Maine.
 Tracey became authorized to work as a Public Health Dental Hygienist under the supervision of a dentist in the alternative setting of local schools and Head Start centers offering preventive dental hygiene services to those in need.
 Continuing in a private dental practice as well, she attained her license to administer local anesthesia in 2003 and to administer nitrous oxide in 2008.

 Tracey has assisted multiple dental groups serving as a provider, in policy development, and in growth through information sharing efforts.
-She has partnered with the Department of Health and Human Services, Maine Dental Health Outreach, Inc., Head Start Programs, Maine Dental Access Coalition, along with others collaboratively seeking to improve the outreach of dental hygienists under Public Health Supervision.
-In 2013, having had over 5000 clinical hours under a general dentist within five years and upon completion of a thorough assessment application and examination by the Maine Board of Dental Practice, Tracey attained authority under the Independent Practice of Dental Hygiene.
-She has been appointed by Govenor LePage and is currently serving as a member of the Maine Board of Dental Practice as well as providing clinical teaching part-time at the University of Maine of Augusta, Bangor Campus, Dental Health Programs.
+She has partnered with the Department of Health and Human Services, Maine Dental Health Outreach, Inc., Children's Oral Health Network, Head Start Programs, Maine Dental Access Coalition, along with others collaboratively seeking to improve the outreach of dental hygienists under Public Health Supervision.
+In 2013, having had over 5000 clinical hours under a general dentist within five years and upon completion of a thorough assessment application and examination by the Maine Board of Dental Practice, she attained authority under the Independent Practice of Dental Hygiene.
+Appointed by Governor LePage then re-appointed by Governor Mills, Tracey Jowett currently serves as Chair of the Maine Board of Dental Practice and as an Assistant Professor at the University of Maine of Augusta, Bangor Campus, Dental Health Programs.